ORKA-HPC/orkadistro/README.md

 - Optional: You need a research license for the EDG C++ frontend
   1. Contact `info@edg.com`
-  2. Write that you need access to the EDG C++ frontend sources.
-To make things as smooth as possible for you, you should put me (`florian.andrefranc.mayer@fau.de`) on CC.
+  2. Write that you need access to the EDG C++ frontend sources for research purposes.
-     Tell them that you need a research license for EDG in order to compile the ROSE toolchain from the sources.
-State that ORKA-HPC is using a custom ROSE fork that won't work with the pre-built EDG binaries from the standard ROSE distribution.
-  3. Once you got it, mail the license to me.
+  3. Once you got it, mail the license to one of the orkadistro maintainers.
-  4. I will then give you access to a private repository containing ROSE's custom EDG sources.
+  4. They will then give you access to a private repository containing ROSE's custom EDG sources.

 ## Getting Started